codingpsych72/J2SPOT/README.md

 # tcp_honeypot
-A simple TCP honeypot done as a project as a team (J2S)
+A simple TCP honeypot done as a mini project as a team (J2S-->Janan,Jousha,Sharoz).

 #HONEYPOT: